d3xt3r-v0ldem0r7/PY2EXE/README.md

-{ sry, i know the tkinter(gui) window hang when you compaile b'cos the pyinstaller output is printing in cmd console to show you if your file is have some compailing errors & i write this in small time so i cant rectify the console & windowed func in as one func make sure i solve the prob as soon as possible}
+{ sry, i know the tkinter(gui) window hang when you compaile b'cos the pyinstaller output is printing in cmd console to show you if your file is have some compailing errors, i gived same design which i used in flames prog running out of time, i write this in small time so i cant rectify the console & windowed func in as one func make sure i solve the prob as soon as possible}